Last Updated on

 - If you feel that you are at the risk of contracting Hepatitis C, then you should approach your doctor for a blood test.
 Your chances of contracting hepatitis C are high if you have injected drugs in the past, or have tattoos and body piercings.

 Will You Be Tested for Blood Cell Disorders?

-Yes, as mentioned before, you will be offered to test for blood cells disorder like sickle cells disorder and Thalassemia.
+Yes, as mentioned before, you will be offered to test for blood cell disorders like sickle cells disorder and Thalassemia.
 These disorders can make you anaemic, and you may also end up passing it to your little one.
 Usually, all pregnant women who live in an area where these conditions are common are offered to take the blood cells disorder tests.
 If you have a history of anaemia, you may as well let your doctor know in advance and offer to take up the blood cells disorder tests.

 Blood tests are a routine procedure for hospitals as it helps the doctor gage any underlying medical conditions that you may have.
 Many of the issues, when detected early, can help the mother and child as the appropriate medication can be started at the earliest.